gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 ### How it works
 Breaking the service into sections, uses the same structure and principles as the [basic service structure](#basic-structure).
 You only need to replace the "Gather information" step with the following:

-1. Let the users decide on which task or section to work on using a [task list page](../task-list-page/)
+1. Let the users decide on which task or section to work on using a [task list page](../task-list-page/).
-2. Gather information from the users, one section at a time
+2. Gather information from the users, one section at a time.
-3. Repeat this process until all tasks or sections are completed
+3. Repeat this process until all tasks or sections are completed.

 ![Illustration of breaking the service into tasks](../../img/v3_illustration_breaking_the_service_into_tasks.png){style="aspect-ratio: auto;"}

 Let users complete the different sections in an asynchronous manner.
 Also consider saving the users' responses and progress, and then to continue where they left off when they return.

 After gathering information from the users you should still:
-- Let the users check their answers from all sections before submitting
+- Let the users [check their answers](#check-your-answers-page) from all sections before submitting.
-- Show the users a confirmation of successful completion page.
+- Show the users a [confirmation of successful completion page](#confirmation-page).

 ### Task list
-Use the [task list page](../task-list-page/) pattern to help users understand the tasks involved in a completing a service.
-Each tasks on the task list should represent a different section to be completed by the user.
+Use the [task list page](../task-list-page/) pattern to help users understand the tasks involved in completing a service.
+Each task on the task list should represent a different section to be completed by the user.

 After completing all the tasks and the user clicks the 'Continue' button, navigate the user to the [check your answers](../check_answers/) page.
 Make sure to validate if the user has completed all the sections, or if a special condition does not allow the users to complete the service and show appropriate [error summary on the task list page](../task-list-page/#showing-errors) accordingly.